-THE SCHOOLS' AGGREGATE (CTR & GP) Not in 2023.
+THE SCHOOLS' AGGREGATE (CTR & GP)

 GP scores from CCFSAM 2023 will count for this aggregate in 2024.

+Team Prize

-Team Prize A Challenge Trophy presented in 1968 by the Bisley Pavilion, and 10 Silver Medals presented by CCRS
+A Challenge Trophy presented in 1968 by the Bisley Pavilion, and 10 Silver Medals presented by CCRS

-To be awarded to the school whose scores in the Ashburton (HPS 840), the Cadet Pairs (HPS 210), the Babcock Trophy (HPS 420) and the Victoria College Trophy (HPS 420), and best six scores, shot by six different individuals, in the Marlborough Cup (HPS 300), the team scores in both the Cadet GP Rifle Match (HPS 900), and the Marling (HPS 480), make up the highest aggregate.
-Note: only scores achieved by the A team will count in this aggregate.
+To be awarded to the CCF whose scores in the Ashburton, the Cadet Pairs, the Babcock Trophy, the Victoria College Trophy, the Marlborough Cup, the Cadet GP Rifle Match and the Marling make up the highest aggregate.
+Note: only scores achieved by the A team in each event will count in this aggregate.